 To enhance the support to our member organisations and diverse stakeholders across the globe, Ecctis provides a range of resources - information; advice; insights; services - that can support you in planning and preparing for what are likely to be challenging circumstances.

-In response to the growing importance of remote learning, We published our Guide to Recognition Issues in International Distance Learning: 2nd Edition on 8 December; the 1st Edition was published on 6 May.
+In response to the growing importance of remote learning, we published our Guide to Recognition Issues in International Distance Learning: 2nd Edition on 8 December 2020; the 1st Edition was published on 6 May 2020.

 To overcome the current restrictions and social distancing constraints, Our new weekly interactive digital training sessions are now being made available to our member organisations.
 These are listed and can be booked on our training schedule web page, and are available also in recorded form for viewing at anytime.

 Transnational education (TNE) is potentially an important way to sustain international activity and growth.
 However, TNE qualifications can face obstacles in recognition, making them less attractive to learners.
 To facilitate recognition of TNE qualifications and mitigate regulatory and recognition issues, Ecctis launches its enhanced TNE Quality Benchmarking service.
 The enhanced service will inform, and be informed by, our strategic engagement with TNE stakeholders internationally, improving the recognition climate for TNE in support of our members’ international activities.

 A further TVET Quality Review and Accreditation scheme was launched in June this year.
 This offers VET providers internationally an independent review of their provision, using the quality framework of the European EQAVET articulation and standards.
 Information on Ecctis accredited VET providers will feature on the Ecctis website and in our communication channels.